Understanding Plug Power's Unusual Options Activity | Benzinga

 Understanding Plug Power's Unusual Options Activity

-Plug Power (NASDAQ:PLUG) shares experienced unusual options activity on Wednesday.
-The stock price moved up to $27.03 following the option alert.
+Shares of Plug Power (NASDAQ:PLUG) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved up to $26.38.

 - Sentiment: BULLISH